 - You will learn to brush your teeth anywhere.

-You need to clean your teeth after every meal and after every nonwater beverage.
 For me, I have breakfast at work, so I brush my teeth there.
 I was out running errands and grabbed lunch, I had to brush my teeth in the car.
 You will need to brush your teeth on the go so be prepared.
 I created my own kit to make the constant brushing process much easier.

 Brush Kit Supplies: